Course Contents

 571.111

-3. A qualified firearms safety instructor shall not give a grade of "passing" to an applicant for a concealed carry endorsement who:
+3. A qualified firearms safety instructor shall not give a grade of passing to an applicant for a concealed carry permit who:

 (1) Does not follow the orders of the qualified firearms instructor or cognizant range officer; or

-(2) Handles a firearm in a manner that, in the judgement of the qualified firearm safety instructor, poses a danger to the applicant or to others; or
+(2) Handles a firearm in a manner that, in the judgment of the qualified firearm safety instructor, poses a danger to the applicant or to others; or

 (3) During the live fire testing portion of the course fails to hit the silhouette portion of the targets with at least fifteen rounds.